Interplay and competition between disorder and flat band in an interacting Creutz ladder: Conclusion and discussion

 In this work, we first clarified the phase diagram of the two-particle system by investigating the time evolution of the EE and LIOMs.
 We found that there exist two kinds of MBL, one corresponds to FMBL by the AB caging and the other to MBL by random potentials.
 Between these localized regimes, an erdogic state emerges, which is enhanced by the interactions.

 Next, we studied localization properties of the system at finite filling fractions, i.e., $1/6$ and $1/4$ fillings.
 By using the obtained two-particle phase diagram, we focused on parameter ranges, which are expected to be physically significant.
-Static localization properties were investigated by calculating EE, VEE, and IPR for $V=0.1$ and $5.0$ with various $W$'s.
+Static localization properties were investigated by calculating EE, VEE, and IPR for $V=0.1$ and $5.0$ with various $\W$'s.
 In particular, we found a double peak structure in $\Delta \Se$ as increasing disorder.
 This indicates the existence of two kinds of MBL and thermalized regime between them.
 Furthermore, study of the time evolution of the EE and RP and the above static properties clarify the localization properties of the system for each fraction, and reveals the existence of two kinds of MBL and thermalized regime between them.
+This behavior was also characterized by the level statistics.
 The $1/4$-filling state is more ergodic that the $1/6$-filling one, as the interactions work more efficiently in a higher-density state.

+Comments are in order.
+In addition to the repulsive interactions in $H_{\rm I}$ in Eq.~(4), a repulsion such as $\sum_j(n^a_jn^b_{j+1}+n^a_{j+1}n^b_j)$ may appear in real experiments.
+This additional repulsion generates similar effects on localization as $H_{\rm I}$.
+This observation has been supported in our previous work \cite{KOI2020}.

-A comment is in order.
-In the previous work on the $1/8$-filling system, we found that there emerge many-body states in which FMBL and ordinary MBL take place simultaneously for fixed values of $V$, $W$ and filling fraction ($1/8$).
+In the previous work on the $1/8$-filling system \cite{KOI2020}, we found that there emerge many-body states in which FMBL and ordinary MBL take place simultaneously for fixed values of $V$, $\W$ and filling fraction ($1/8$).
 More precisely, states in the vicinity of edges of the energy band exhibit the FMBL nature, whereas states in the central regime of the energy spectrum are localized by the disorder potentials.
 In Fig.~\ref{Fig5s}, we display the distribution of the LL solely in the band-center regime.
 It is interesting to investigate that a similar `hybrid localization' takes place in the system at various fillings.
 Furthermore, there are a few flat-band systems besides the Creutz ladder, and some of them were studied recently.
 It is a future problem to study if a hybrid localization is a generic phenomenon or specific one.